Graduate Certificate in Oral and Maxillofacial Surgery

 Program Format & Curriculum

-Students complete the Oral and Maxillofacial Surgery program over a minimum of 30 months, which are dedicated to learning experiences specific to the certificate requirements.
+Students complete the OMS certificate program over a minimum of 30 months, which are dedicated to learning experiences specific to the certificate requirements.
 The innovative curriculum places significant emphasis on experiential learning supported by various didactic, formal and informal educational experiences.

 Students complete the program’s CORE lecture series, designed specifically for postdoctoral students, with emphasis on biostatistics and research methodology.
 Residents also participate in weekly seminars and lectures, in addition to monthly grand rounds with topics ranging from surgical anatomy to professionalism and practice management.